YLS-23/fewer-sensor-good-results/README.md

 ### 5.7 Interpretation of the chosen Model

 This can be achieved by ranking the features (= sensors) according to their Mean Absolute Shapley Values.
-Note that values extremely close to zero indicates that the corresponding sensor is not evaluated by the model and has therefore no effect on the prediction.
+Note that values extremely close to zero indicate that the corresponding sensor is not evaluated by the model and has therefore no effect on the prediction.

 *Shapley Summary Plot in the case of 6 retained sensors*